Joshua Clover

-Joshua Clover (December 30, 1962 – April 26, 2025) was an American poet, writer, professor of English and comparative literature at the University of California, Davis.
+Joshua Clover (December 30, 1962 – April 26, 2025) was an American poet, writer, and professor of English and comparative literature at the University of California, Davis.

 Clover was a published scholar, poet, critic, and journalist whose work has been translated into more than a dozen languages; his scholarship on the political economy of riots has been widely influential in political theory.
 He appeared in three editions of The Best American Poetry and two times in Best Music Writing, and received an individual grant from the NEA as well as fellowships from the Cornell Society for the Humanities, the University of California Humanities Research Institute, and Institute of Advanced Study, University of Warwick.
-His first book of poetry, Madonna anno domini, received the Walt Whitman Award from the Academy of American Poets in 1996.
+His first book of poetry, Madonna anno domini, received the Walt Whitman Award from the Academy of American Poets in 1996, selected by Jorie Graham.

 Background

 Born in San Francisco, California, a graduate of Boston University and the Iowa Writers' Workshop, Clover was a professor of English Literature and Comparative Literature at the University of California, Davis, and was the distinguished Holloway poet-in-residence at the University of California, Berkeley in 2002–2003.

-Clover's given name at birth was Joshua Miller Kaplan but via legal change he took his mother's maiden name.
+Clover's given name at birth was Joshua Miller Kaplan, but via legal change he took his mother's maiden name.
 He has a sister named Greta.
 His mother, Carol J. Clover, is the originator of the final girl theory in a book on horror films and a professor emerita at the University of California, Berkeley.

 Clover died on April 26, 2025, at the age of 62.
 The Marxist Institute for Research announced his death.